Gyeonghun-Park/responsive-css-practice/README.md

 # responsive-css-practice

- This is the main repository for all of the praxctice projects.
+This is the main repository for all of the practice projects.